| Acceleration Studies Foundation

 Our

-Five keywords describe our institutional orientation
+Five keywords/phrases describe our strategic orientation

 to accelerating change: